RTX 3060 12GB for AI: Still Worth It in 2026?

 Best For Beginners, dual-use Speed on a budget Speed + display VRAM + display Max VRAM/dollar

-Tesla P100 16GB - 4GB more VRAM and 2x the bandwidth thanks to HBM2 memory.
-Significantly faster for inference.
-But no display output, passive cooling, and it's a datacenter card that needs aftermarket cooling in a desktop.
+Tesla P100 16GB — 4GB more VRAM and 2x bandwidth (HBM2).
+Much faster inference, but no display output and needs aftermarket cooling.

-Tesla P40 24GB - Double the VRAM at a lower price.
-The P40 can run 20B+ models that the 3060 can't touch.
-But it's a datacenter card: no display output, passive cooling, and similar bandwidth to the 3060.
-If raw VRAM matters more than convenience, the P40 is the better value.
+Tesla P40 24GB — Double the VRAM at a lower price.
+Runs 20B+ models the 3060 can't touch, but no display output, passive cooling, similar bandwidth.

 When to Buy the RTX 3060